Oysters Rockefeller

 Preview the recipe

-• The oysters Rockefeller with compound butter or spinach cream can be both made ahead of time and kept frozen for up to 3 weeks.
+• The oysters Rockefeller, with either compound butter or creamed spinach, can be made ahead and kept frozen for up to 3 weeks.

-• This method is suitable for cooked oysters recipes only!.
-In a large and red hot pan, place the cleaned and chilled oysters on the bottom of the very hot pan.
-Pour about a cup of water and put the lid on immediately.
-Cook on high heat for 2 to 3 min.
-Remove the lid and transfer oysters onto a clean kitchen towel.
-Remove the top shell, detach the meat from the bottom shell and drain excess water.
-Add stuffing and broil.
+• This method is for cooked oyster recipes only.
+Heat a large, dry pan over high heat until it is very hot.
+Place the cleaned and chilled oysters in the pan, flat side up.
+Immediately pour in about one cup of water and cover the pan with a lid.
+Steam for 2-3 minutes on high heat until the shells begin to open.
+Remove the lid and transfer the oysters to a clean kitchen towel.
+Once cool enough to handle, remove the top shell, detach the meat from the bottom shell, and drain any excess water.

 Ready to discover this recipe?
 You're only 1 step away.